 Rating: G

-Filled with the music of Burl Ives and based on the song of the same name by Johnny Marks, this classic stop motion movie brought Santa’s iconic reindeer Rudolph to life.
-It’s a sweet story that also introduced us to Hermey the Elf (whose passion is actually dentistry), explorer Yukon Cornelius, and the Island of Misfit Toys.
+Based on the song of the same name by Johnny Marks, this classic stop-motion movie brought Santa’s iconic reindeer Rudolph to life.
+The sweet story also introduced us to Hermey the Elf, who loves dentistry.
+We also met explorer Yukon Cornelius and the Island of Misfit Toys.

 A Charlie Brown Christmas (1965)